rajadurai-mdu31/homebridge-ewelink/README.md

 It has been tested with the [Sonoff basic](http://sonoff.itead.cc/en/products/sonoff/sonoff-basic) relays.
 I have performed testing with up to two relays associated to my account.

+It has been tested with the [Sonoff T1](http://sonoff.itead.cc/en/products/residential/sonoff-t1) relays.

 The plugin will only support one eWeLink account.

 It is possible to continute to use the OEM functionality (eWeLink app, Google Home integration); this plugin requires no modification to the relay's firmware.